-RLDP Objective Number Headline RLDP Objective RLDP issues addressed Main PPW11 theme PSB Well-being plan objective A Prosperous Objective 1 Economic Growth/ Employment To support a thriving, well-connected, diverse economy, which provides a range of good quality employment opportunities to enable and encourage indigenous business growth and attract inward investment and competitive innovative businesses in appropriate growth sectors, including through the provision of start-ups and grow on spaces.
-1, 2, 3, 4, 5, 6, 7, 24 Productive and enterprising places Develop opportunities for communities and business to be part of an economically thriving and well-connected county.
+RLDP Objective Number Headline RLDP Objective RLDP issues addressed 6 Main PPW11 theme PSB Well-being plan objective A Prosperous Wales (Well-being Goal 1) Objective 1 Economic Growth/ Employment Growth/ range of good quality employment opportunities to enable and encourage Productive and enterprising places Develop opportunities for communities and business to be part of an economically thriving and well-connected county.
 Objective 2 Retail centres To sustain and enhance the County towns of Abergavenny, Chepstow, Monmouth, Caldicot and Usk as vibrant and attractive retail centres serving their own populations and those of their surrounding hinterlands, along with increasing the potential customer base through future growth whilst recognising that the role of these centres is evolving.
 8 Active and social places Develop opportunities for communities and business to be part of an economically thriving and well-connected county.
 A Resilient Wa les (Well-being Goal 2) Objective 3 Green Infrastructure, Biodiversity and Landscape To protect, enhance and manage Monmouthshire's natural environment and ecosystems.
 This includes, the Wye Valley Area of Outstanding Natural Beauty, the County's other high quality and distinctive landscapes, protected sites, protected species and other biodiversity interests, along with the connectivity between them by creating new linkages for them to adapt while at the same time maximising benefits for the economy, tourism, health and well-being.
 11, 12, 35 Distinctive and natural places Protect and enhance the resilience of our natural environment whilst mitigating and adapting to the impact of climate change.
 Objective 4 Flood risk To ensure that new development takes account of the risk of flooding, both existing and in the future, including the need to avoid inappropriate development in areas that are at risk from flooding or that may increase the risk of flooding elsewhere and the need to design development to appropriately manage surface water run-off.
 12, 13 Distinctive and natural places Protect and enhance the resilience of our natural environment whilst mitigating and adapting to the impact of climate change.
 Objective 5 Minerals and Waste To meet the County's regional and local obligations to manage and dispose of its waste and to safeguard and exploit its mineral resource in a sustainable fashion.
 14, 15 Productive and enterprising places Protect and enhance the resilience of our natural environment whilst mitigating and adapting to the impact of climate change.

-$^{\rm 6}$ See Appendix 1 of the Preferred Strategy for the full list of RLDP issues.
+6 See Appendix 1 of the Preferred Strategy for the full list of RLDP issues.